Musculoskeletal Tumor Surgery

+This book is primarily directed towards orthopedic surgeons specializing in musculoskeletal tumor surgery.

+Contents

 The book delves into the various aspects of musculoskeletal tumor surgery, offering a detailed exploration of diagnostic techniques, surgical principles, and treatment modalities.
 It covers a wide array of musculoskeletal tumors, providing insights into both benign and malignant conditions.
-The content includes surgical approaches, tumor classification, and the latest advancements in the field.
+It also includes surgical approaches and tumor classification, with limited information about non-surgical cancer treatments, such as chemotherapy.